cyrusbuilt/CyBorg/README.md

 3) Header H2: This is essentially an SPI bus header used to attach the SD Card Reader.
 4) Header H1: RS-232 serial header that goes directly to the Southbridge and used to program/debug the Southbridge.
 Intended to be used with a USB-to-Serial FTDI cable.
 5) Jumper JP1: (should be jumpered for normal operation) enables power to the Southbridge via the 5VSB line from the ATX power supply.
 Unjumper this to enable power from the FTDI cable.
 6) Jumpers JP2 and JP3: (should be jumpered for normal operation) enables the Serial connection to the Southbridge.
-Unjumper these to use just H1 or DB-9 serial port.
 7) JP5: Front-panel reset switch.
 Momentarily short to reset the system.
 Same as pressing RESET button.
 8) JP6: Front-panel power button.
 Momentarily short to power system on.
 Short for >= 10s to power off.
 Same as pressing ON/OFF button.
 9) JP7: Front-panel USER button.
 Press and hold during power on to get boot mode selection menu.
 Same as pressing USER button.
 10) JP8: Front-panel power LED header.
 Same as PWR OK LED.
 11) JP9: Front-panel SD card activity LED.
 Same as SD ACT LED.
 12) JP10: Front-panel boot mode LED.
 Same as USER LED.
 13) JP11: Enable Serial RX line from Southbridge to Northbridge.
 Should be enabled for normal operation.
 Disable (remove jumper) when flashing firmware.
 This may not be strictly necessary, but I was running into odd behavior with the ESP32 while flashing and disconnecting the RX line from the rest of the system seemed to alleviate the issue.
 So a simple jumper seemed to be the simplest fix until I have a more concrete solution.
+Both this jumper and JP3 should be enabled to communicate with the Southbridge.
+However,the only difference between them is JP3 is placed *before* the level-shifter circuit and JP11 is *after* the level shifter.
+These jumpers may be removed in a future revision.

 ## Boot Sequence
 Being an ATX-compliant board, this system uses an ATX-20 power connector intended to be used with an ATX Power Supply.
 The ATX power management and boot sequence works as follows: The Southbridge receives it's power from the 5VSB line, which is always on as long as the ATX power supply has power (but not necessarily "running").
 On power-on the Southbridge enters boot stage 0, which *only* initializes the debug port and the ATX power management system, then waits for the user to press the power button.